smi7hy96/jenkins-info/README.md

 ### Build steps:

 1) Dev updates / changes code
-	- Code --> Version Control --> repo
+	- Code Changes --> Committed and Pushed to branch on GitHub --> Jenkins detects push
 2) Code delivered to build server
-	- Jenkins detects chenge, sends to server
+	- Jenkins detected change, and runs pipeline with workspace (files that were pushed)
 3) Builds app
-	- Builds new version of app using build-script (.sh file)
+	- Builds new version of app using build-script in the pipeline config
 4) Testing
 	- Using test script
 	- Either unit or integrated
 5) Return problems
-	- Either in UI or as email
+	- Either in UI or on teams (using webhook)